Actifio/actifiodataveilmasking/README.md

 1. On the masking server create a dummy database called 'dummydb'.
 This database does not need any data in it.
 1. In your dataveil folder there is a file located in a location similar to:   d:\dataveil\native\sqlserver\install_01_assembly.sql
-Edit this file and change the database name to 'dummydb' and the location of the relevant dll called DataVeilNativeCLR.dll You will need to make a total of three edits.
+Edit this file and change the database name to 'dummydb' and the location of the relevant dll called DataVeilNativeCLR.dll You will need to make a total of three edits (enter the database name twice and change a path to the dll)
 1. Having edited the install_01_assembly.sql file, you need to load and run it using Microsoft SQL Server Manager
 1. Presuming the first SQL file runs without error, then load and run the second SQL file called install_02_udf.sql
 1. Presuming this also runs without error then we have loaded the native functions into a local DB which can be used for masking other DBs.